superman cooks

 sweet potato gnocchi on ivory plate garnished with sage + fork

-Pillowy soft homemade Sweet Potato Gnocchi finished with pumpkin brown butter and crispy sage—embrace fall flavors in every bite!
+Pillowy soft homemade Sweet Potato Gnocchi is finished with pumpkin brown butter and crispy sage for a cozy, satisfying dinner.
+This recipe is surprisingly simple to make at home, with just a few ingredients and big flavor in every bite.

 sweet potato gnocchi on ivory plate garnished with sage + fork

-Just like Keith’s famous potato gnocchi, this dish quickly became one of my favorites.
-He learned to make homemade gnocchi from it from an Italian “Nona” he worked with years ago, and he can create it from memory.
-This Sweet Potato Gnocchi recipe has a subtly sweet, earthy flavor.
-Topped with homemade Pumpkin Brown Butter, this cozy recipe is perfect for fall dinners.
+Just like Keith's classic Potato Gnocchi, this sweet potato version has become one of my absolute favorites.
+Keith learned to make homemade gnocchi from an Italian nona he worked with years ago, and to this day, he can create it from memory.
+This Sweet Potato Gnocchi has a subtly sweet, earthy flavor that pairs beautifully with our homemade Pumpkin Brown Butter and crispy sage.

 Jump to: